Performing Arts For Youth and Seniors Series

 March 10, 2020 (Tuesday) - 1776 (Musical) (Grades 5-8) American Eagle Productions -This musical telling of the signing of the Declaration of Independence will fit perfectly into your Junior High Social Studies Curriculum.
 Bringing to life characters such as Benjamin Franklin, John Adams, John Hancock, and others will help your students connect history to life.

-March 30 2020 (Monday) “One Small Step…” The Real-life Journey to Outer Space (Grades Pre-K - 5th) – Bright Star Touring Theatre - History and Social Studies, STEM - Few events in human history have captured the imagination quite like the journey that humankind took to the moon!
+March 30 2020 (Monday) “One Small Step…” The Real-life Journey to Outer Space (Grades Pre-K - 5th) – Bright Star Touring Theatre - (10 am show is sold out) History and Social Studies, STEM - Few events in human history have captured the imagination quite like the journey that humankind took to the moon!
 This tale marks the history of flight and space travel from the ancient tale of Icarus, to the first flights of the Wright Brothers on the beaches at Kitty Hawk, to the Great Space Race of the 1960s and beyond!
 Your young pilots and astronauts will be thrilled to learn about the real life characters that took One Small Step! *Study guide available

 April 9, 2020 (Thursday) - Bubble Wonders – (PreK - Adult) Geoff Akins - The wonders of bubbles, magic and storytelling rekindle a sense of wonder in life and how persistence and a positive attitude can help make dreams come true.